-As part of owning the nectar card, you could add coupons to your card via the nectar app, which gives you extra points when buying specific food items at Sainsbury’s and using your card.
-These offers change roughly every week and if it's for an item that you usually buy, it will mean your rewards mount up far quicker.
+As part of owning the Nectar card, you can add coupons to your card via the Nectar app, which gives you extra points when buying specific food items at Sainsbury’s and using your card.
+These offers change roughly every week and, if it's for an item that you usually buy, it will mean your rewards mount up far quicker.

 Morrisons More Card

-If you shop at Morrisons, the 'More' card is something to have in your back pocket.
-It's not the best earner, but, if you’re a regular shopper it can come in handy.
+If you shop at Morrisons, the More card is definitely something to have in your back pocket.
+It's not the best earner, but if you’re a regular shopper, it can come in handy.

 How much is a Morrisons More Card point worth?

-For every £1 you spend in-store or online, you earn five ‘More’ points.
+For every £1 you spend in-store or online, you earn 5 More points.
 To redeem it as a credit on your Morrison's shop, you need to collect 5,000 points (which is a spend in-store of £1,000).

-It's not all bad news though, as you are able to add offers to your ‘More’ card, which will get you extra points when buying certain products in store.
+It's not all bad news though, as you're able to add offers to your More card, which will get you extra points when buying certain products in store.
 This can be 100s of points per offer, so it’ll quickly add up and means you won’t have to fork out £1,000 in order to earn the £5 reward.

 What can you trade Morrisons More Card points for?